Lizzie-2018

 Grade: B

-Paramount Pictures offers up Pet Sematary (2019), a by-the-numbers affair perfect for viewing on a late Saturday night.
-It is an improvement over the disappointing ’89 version but hardly recreates the genre, feeling more like a remake than offering much in the way of new story-telling or frightening effects.
+It is an improvement over the disappointing ’89 version, but hardly recreates the genre, feeling more like a remake than offering much in the way of new storytelling or frightening effects.

 To compare either film to the chilling and suspenseful page-turner written by esteemed novelist Stephen King would be ridiculous.
 The book is a quick read that will leave its reader breathless and scared, perhaps even fearing their pets, so the bar is set way too high for a cinematic offering to match up with.

-Their friendly neighbor Jud Crandall (John Lithgow) befriends Ellie after she stumbles across a funeral procession of children taking a deceased dog to a cemetery called Pet Sematary.
 He warns her and Rachel that the woods are dangerous.
 When tragedy strikes the family, the cemetery unleashes a supernatural force contained in an ancient burial ground that sits beside it.

-The first half of the film is superior to the second as the build-up offers more perilous moments than when all hell breaks loose.
-Mysterious is when an accident victim in Louis’s care dies and begins to show up in his visions warning him of something sinister.
+The first half of the film is superior to the second as the buildup offers more perilous moments than when all hell breaks loose.
+Mysterious is when an accident victim in Louis’s care dies and begins to show up in his visions, warning him of something sinister.

 The scene drips with good terror.

-The final thirty minutes feel very rushed as if the careful pacing of the buildup is all for naught.
-As in most horror films, now deemed a cliche, the last sequence allows for a sequel if box-office profits are hefty enough.
+As in most horror films, now deemed a cliché, the last sequence often allows for a sequel if box-office profits are substantial enough.
 I do not recall a similar ending in the chilling novel or any reference to the family living out their days as a family of the undead.

 From a casting point of view, Jason Clarke (usually cast in supporting roles) gives a strong performance as the main character.
 He is a good father figure and provides charisma to the film.
-Well-mannered but also somewhat outdoorsy and a “regular joe” he is intelligent and humorous with the kids.
+Well-mannered but also somewhat outdoorsy and a “regular joe,” he is intelligent and humorous with the kids.

-The child actors are fine but hardly the main attraction and Seimetz as the mother, Rachel, is not the best casting choice.
-She plays the challenging role much too brooding and angry for my taste, especially given she is written as the most sympathetic of all the characters.
+She plays the challenging role much too brooding and angry for my taste, especially given that she is written as the most sympathetic of all the characters.

-Pet Sematary (2019) is a satisfactory horror offering with a solid first half that teeters into difficult to believe territory rather quickly.
-A stalwart veteran like Lithgow helps immensely, giving the film some respectability, and a child actor cast in a pivotal role is enough and doesn’t ruin the experience.
+A stalwart veteran like Lithgow helps immensely, lending the film some respectability, and a child actor cast in a pivotal role is enough to avoid ruining the experience.

 Eyes Without a Face-1960